Newhailes House: Sir David Dalrymple, Lord Hailes, 3rd Baronet of Hailes (1726–1792)

 Following their return from the Highlands, Samuel Johnson and James Boswell met Lord Hailes at dinner in Edinburgh on 17 August 1773.
 It would be later declared by Dr Johnson, "the most learned drawing-room in Europe".
 Boswell records that Lord Hailes 'pleased him [i.e. Johnson] highly'.
 We know Johnson respected Hailes's intellectual prowess as manuscripts of his Annals of Scotland were submitted, via Boswell, to Johnson for his literary opinion.
-Johnson claimed T never before read Scotch history with certainty' and wrote to Boswell calling them 'a new mode of history which tells all that is wanted ... without laboured splendour of language, or affected subtilty [sic] of conjectur.

-Sir David inherited the house in 1751.
-He had it remodelled and the stable block added in 1790 by James Craig.
+Johnson claimed 'I never before read Scotch history with certainty' and wrote to Boswell calling them 'a new mode of history which tells all that is wanted ... without laboured splendour of language, or affected subtilty [sic] of conjectur'.
+Sir David inherited the house in 1751, and in 1970 added the stable block, designed by James Craig.
 But the most important room at Newhailes is the library.
-From the 1750s as head of the family, Sir David Dalrymple, the law lord Lord Hailes was a key figure in the Scottish Enlightenment, along with Adam Smith and David Hume who borrowed extensively from the library.
+From the 1750s as head of the family, Sir David Dalrymple, the judge Lord Hailes was a key figure in the Scottish Enlightenment, along with Adam Smith and David Hume who borrowed extensively from the library.
 At the mahogany desk which stands in the shuttered gloom of the two-storey library he wrote the 'Annals of Scottish History', known as the first "modern" history of Scotland.
-After his death the house passed to Christian Dalrymple.
+After his death the house passed to Christian Dalrymple: Hailes had believed, fought for in his career, for the right of primogeniture - his specific belief was that the first born child, and not the eldest male child, should inherit.